ChrisNiebuhrMSFT/Get-DSRegCmdStatus/README.md

 # Get-DSRegCmdStatus
-Converts the Results of the dsregcmd /status command to a more useable Powershell-Objekt
+Converts the Results of the dsregcmd /status command to a more useable Powershell-Object